eafit-apolo/apolo-users/docs/source/software/virtualization/vagrant-storage/vagrant/index.rst

 VAGRANT
 =========

-- The main purpose of this article is documenting how to face a problem with the machine storage, but we will see briefly how to download it.
+The main purpose of this article is documenting how to face a problem with the machine storage in vagrant, and also we will see briefly how to install it.

 .. contents:: Table of Contents